 Executive functional structure

-Download the Department of Mines and Petroleum Executive functional structure.
+Download the department's Executive functional structure.

 Disability Access and Inclusion Plan